add2cal/docs/src/application-manual/groups-and-events.md

 At the very top, you find a complete summary with everything you need for sharing and integration purposes.
 From email links to your auto-created landing page and more.
 Here, you also find the link to the [analytics](/application-manual/analytics.html) dashboard for this event.
 This would be the overview of RSVP sign-ups in the RSVP case or analytics about when and how often people saved an event to their calendars (in the non-RSVP case).

-Also at the top, you have the option to set an event to private.
-This will block the auto-generation of a landing page and ics file, but will still allow you to generate ics files via API or use a button with [dynamic date properties in WordPress](/integration/wordpress.html#dynamic-connections).

 ::: warning Mind Auto-Adjustments
 Depending on what you select as well as different cases on the user side, we automatically adjust some details.
 For example, when you create a recurring event, some calendar types will not show up, as not all do support this feature (in an Add to Calendar Button scope).
 :::

+At the bottom, you find the action bar with multiple options and information.
+Here (via the 3-dot button), you also have the option to set an event to private.
+This will block the auto-generation of a landing page and ics file, but will still allow you to generate ics files via API or use a button with [dynamic date properties in WordPress](/integration/wordpress.html#dynamic-connections).